-Since these tests were written with this expectation, all the VMs with a name starting with
+All the VMs with a name starting with

-python -m unittest -v qubes.tests
+sudo -E python3 -m unittest -v qubes.tests

-python -m qubes.tests.run -v
+sudo -E python3 -m qubes.tests.run -v

 You can use

-python -m qubes.tests.run -h to get usage information:
+python3 -m qubes.tests.run -h to get usage information:

 For instance, to run only the tests for the fedora-21 template, you can use the

 -l option, then filter the list: